If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 Yes, okay.

-Uh question regarding the the tariff.
+Question regarding the tariff.

-I mean, I know we have some minor production.
+When we don't have really a big domestic product such as sugar, I mean, I know we have some minor production.

 We produce a lot of sugar, and we want to continue to be able to produce a lot of it and sell it at very high prices.